TanzilaKhalfan2/demo-service/README.md

 Key points of the automated build process:

 - **Pull Request Feature**: When a PR is opened, the workflows run checks to validate the changes.
-- **Merge to Main or Develop Branch**: Upon merging the PR, the build is automatically triggered.
+- **Merge to Main Branch**: Upon merging the PR, the build is automatically triggered.
 - **Build Process Summary**:
   - **Set up Environment**: Extract repository details and set up Python.
   - **Linting and Testing**: Run `flake8` for code linting and unit tests using `unittest`.